nus-cs2103-AY1617S2/addressbook-level4/docs/UseCases.md

 1a.
 The list is empty

 1b.
-The input bttribute is invalid
+The input attribute is invalid

 > 1b1.
 Opus shows an error message

-Use case ends
+> Use case ends